webis-de/webis-de.github.io/README.md

 and run the script again.

 ## Update Third-party Dependencies
-Third-party dependencies (UIkit, jQuery, etc.) are managed via NPM/Yarn.
+Third-party dependencies (UIkit, jQuery, etc.) are managed via NPM.
-Unless you want to update them or need to add new dependencies, you don't have to touch them.
+Unless you want to update those or need to add new dependencies, you don't have to touch anything here.

-To install NPM, run

-    apt install npm

-If you prefer Yarn (not to be confused with Apache Yarn), run

-    curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -
-    echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list
+In any other case, install NPM via

-    sudo apt update && sudo apt install yarn
+    sudo apt install npm

-Once the installation has finished, change into the `_maintenance` folder and run
+Once the installation has finished, run

-    ./update-dependencies.sh
+    ./_maintenance/update-dependencies.sh

 Then add, commit, and push the changed files.
-The script will check out the dependencies via `yarn` or `npm` (whichever is installed) into a folder called `node_modules` and copy all the files needed for operating the website to `js/thirdparty` and `_sass/uikit`.
+The script will check out the dependencies via `npm` into a folder called `node_modules` and copy all the files needed for operating the website to `js/thirdparty` and `_sass/uikit`.
 Please do not add `node_modules` directly to the Git repository.